sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/06-networks-assessment.md

     - Azure Web Application Firewall

 #### Implement Azure Firewall for Layer 4 Threat Intelligence-Based Filtering

-**Has the organization implemented Azure Firewall for threat intelligence-based filtering at Layer 4, deploying and configuring it within the hub VNet to inspect and control traffic across all endpoints, regardless of HTTP status, and enabled threat intelligence features for traffic analysis?**
+**Has the organization implemented Azure Firewall for threat intelligence-based filtering at Layer 4, deploying and configuring it within the hub VNet to inspect and control traffic across all endpoints, regardless of HTTP status, and enabled threat intelligence features for traffic analysis?** (Score Initial)

 - **Legacy:** The organization has not implemented Azure Firewall or its threat intelligence-based filtering capabilities.
 This lack of advanced network security measures can result in increased exposure to known threats and reduced capability to respond to emerging cybersecurity challenges effectively.
     - Indicators: